Debugging the Smart Home

 "Hey Google, what cycle is my washer on?"

-In addition to testing manually, you can use the automated Test Suite for smart home to validate use cases based on the device types and traits associated with your Action.
-The Test Suite runs a series of tests to detect issues in your Action, and shows informative messages for failed test cases to expedite your debugging before diving into event logs.
+In addition to testing manually, you can use the automated Test Suite for smart home to validate use cases based on the device types and traits associated with your integration.
+The Test Suite runs a series of tests to detect issues in your integration, and shows informative messages for failed test cases to expedite your debugging before diving into event logs.

 Run Test Suite for smart home

-Follow these instructions to test your smart home Action by Test Suite:
+Follow these instructions to test your Cloud-to-cloud integration by Test Suite:

 1. In your web browser, open the Test Suite for smart home.